Projects & Theses

 Topics Medical and Health Sciences , Engineering and Technology , Chemistry

-Synthesis and characterization of doped-tungsten oxides
+Open Position - Master Thesis: Synthesis and characterization of doped-tungsten oxides

 Keywords

-nanoparticle synthesis tungsten oxides plasmonic nanoparticles
+nanoparticle synthesis, tungsten oxides, plasmonic nanoparticles

 Labels